thruston/python-tabulate/README.md

     Second  2  3
     Third   3  6

-You can also refer to the "previous" value of a column, so if you prefix a column letter with ^ it will pick up the value for that column in the row above.
-So `arr ab{^b}` with the table above gives you

-    First   1  1
-    Second  2  1
-    Third   3  2

-Note that the upper case letters also work inside a {curly brace} expression, so you can include them and the ^-prefix in normal expressions.

 There are also some very simple date routines included.  `base` returns the number of days since 1 Jan in the year 1 (assuming the Gregorian calendar extended backwards).
 The argument should be blank for today, or in the form "yyyy-mm-dd".  `date` does the opposite: given